Mosaic Embryo Transfer for Infertility

 The trial information does not specify whether you need to stop taking your current medications.

-Is Mosaic Embryo Transfer safe for humans?
+What prior data suggests that Mosaic Embryo Transfer is safe for infertility treatment?

 Mandy Katz-Jaffe, PhD